Research, Scholarship, and Creative Activity

 Other resources to support faculty research:

 The Office of Research and the Center for Faculty Develompent oversee several internal grant competitions, offering faculty opportunities to apply for release time, travel funds and other resources.

 The SJSU Research Foundation provides support to faculty as they seek to identify potential funders, as they develop proposals, and as they manage their grants, post-award.
 Research Foundation staff offer individual consultation and workshops on a wide variety of topics pertaining to research and scholarship.

 Faculty are invited to explore the variety of programs and resources designed to assist them in honing their research interests, in finding collaborators and in crafting proposals.

 With so many plates spinning, it can be difficult for faculty to make time for their scholarly and creative agendae.
 Several times each year, the Center partners with the Office of Graduate Studies and Research and with the King Library to offer "oases" - time and space for faculty to come and write, uninterrupted.
+We also offer work sessions on a variety of topics to help faculty stay current and find appropriate outlets for their work.
 Upon request, we can provide consulting (about library searches, research design, data analysis, and similar topics) as well as a critical-friend review of your manuscripts.

 The wealth of resources listed here will guide you to find venues for disseminating your insights and good work in teaching.
 The staff at the Center is also here to assist you.